marverix/ansible-role-nodejs/README.md

 - ✔️ Installing Node.js
   - You can define which version should be installed
-  - Skips if node with requested version is already installed
   - Double-check that the newest version of `npm` is installed
 - ✔️ `npm` configuration
   - Set global registry for an user